Neurologic Physical Therapy Residency

 As part of the curriculum, residents and their mentors will attend three to four weekend continuing education courses, sponsored by the Neurologic Physical Therapy Residency on the Mesa, Ariz. campus.
 Continuing education courses are also open to physical therapists and provide the opportunity to earn continuing education units.
 Review the continuing education schedule.

-With ATSU’s Neurologic Physical Therapy Residency program graduates will become leaders who provide the highest standard of care for persons with various neurologic conditions as well as become educators of healthcare providers and the public.
+Graduates of ATSU’s Neurologic Physical Therapy Residency program will become leaders who provide the highest standard of care for persons with various neurologic conditions as well as become educators of healthcare providers and the public.

 Residents may be able to complete the clinical component of the residency at their current site of employment with an approved clinical mentor, or they may choose to relocate to an approved clinical site.